LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/viewmodels.rst

 Once the view has been updated, run the application!

 This was merely a refactor so the functionality of the app hasn't changed, but we have eliminated some of the possibility of bugs in our code being discovered at runtime!
+Using a model in a view like this makes our view *strongly-typed*.
+Before if we misspelled a property of ``Event`` or ``ViewBag``, those errors would have been caught at run-time and possibly interfered with users' experience.
+With a strongly-typed view, the same errors would be caught at compile-time before users see the application.
+Strongly-typed views also support intellisense, so as we work with properties of a model, we can make sure we have the correct property name.

 Adding a ViewModel - Video
 --------------------------